ibpdas/ibpdas/readme.md

 ---

 ### 🟧 **EnViro: Environmental Insight Agent**
-A prototype agent for exploring environmental and agricultural datasets and surfacing trusted sources.
+A prototype agent for exploring environmental and agricultural datasets and surfacing trusted sources from UK and beyond.
 **Focus:** data discovery · curation · analyst support

 ---

 ### ⚪ **PublicDataChain: Provenance Ledger**
-A conceptual Web3 experiment built during the University of Nicosia Web3 MOOC, examining how open data provenance could be made tamper evident.
+A conceptual Web3 experiment from the University of Nicosia Web3 MOOC, examining how open data provenance could be made tamper evident and verifiable.
 **Focus:** trust · verification · future-state thinking

+---

+## 🛠️ Tools and technologies

+I stay hands on to understand what is possible, test assumptions quickly and translate concepts into working examples.

+**Languages:**
+Python · SQL · JavaScript

+**Prototyping and analytics:**
+Streamlit · Plotly · Jupyter · Pandas

+**Web and application development:**
+HTML · CSS · Next.js · Tailwind

+**AI and agent tooling:**
+OpenAI API · orchestration patterns · data curation pipelines

+**Distributed and emerging tech:**
+Solidity · Hardhat · wagmi · viem

+**Versioning and collaboration:**
+GitHub · Git

 ---